mike-tamir/IsomanticsWorkshop/code/README.md

 ## Isomantics Spectral analysis
 - `Spectral_decomposition_driver_notebook_main.ipynb`
-    - This is the main workshop notebook
+    - This is the main workshop notebook.
+    - In order to run this notebook, use the setup instructions in the root repo directory.

 ## Python scripts: